 CasesNorthern=RiskNorthern×Population

-Where RiskNorthis the risk of cases in the Northern Division, Rate is the incidence rate of cases, Time is the follow-up time (50 weeks for presentations and 48 weeks for admissions), and CasesNorth is the annual number of cases.
+Where RiskNorthern is the risk of cases in the Northern Division, Rate is the incidence rate of cases, Time is the follow-up time (50 weeks for presentations and 48 weeks for admissions), and CasesNorthern is the annual number of cases.

 A study by Romani [14] indicated that scabies and impetigo cases were prevalent in the Northern division compared with other Fiji divisions, with an adjusted odds ratio (OR) of 1.3 for each disease.
 We assumed that the OR for impetigo holds for other scabies-related SSTIs.
 We converted the OR to risk ratio (RR) and multiplied it by the risk in the Northern Division to derive the risk other Fiji divisions.